 “I think the first thing that's really important is really being prepared and starting as early as you possibly can.
 Law school is difficult, law school is tough, so you want to be prepared, and also you want to make the choices that align with your goals and ambitions… That way, when you actually go into and start law school, you're going to be not just prepared but you're going to be equipped to be as successful as possible.”

-As an undergrad, you could take courses that realistically required little attention, where you could shrink into the back of the lecture hall unnoticed and still produce an average (or above average) performance.
+As an undergrad, you might’ve taken courses that required little attention, where you could shrink into the back of the lecture hall unnoticed and still produce an average (or above average) performance.
 It’s not like that in law school.

 With the chosen methods of teaching and grading in law school, students must actively participate in class and master the course material week after week to survive in law school.

 Once professors grade your assignments in law school, they factor them into the set grading curve for the class.
-This means that your final grade is dependent on how well you did in relation to your classmates.
+This means that your final grade is dependent on how well you did with your classmates.
 Each school has different preferences for the severity of their grading curves, but this is an unavoidable reality in every law school.

-The employment rate for law school graduates differs based on the School.
-This is in part due to name recognition being a significant factor in the success of a recent law school graduate.
-However, the increased competitiveness of a law school’s grading curve attracts attention from law firms.
+The employment rate for law school graduates differs based on the school.
+This can be due to name recognition, however, the increased competitiveness of a law school’s grading curve attracts attention from law firms.

 Is it hard to be an attorney?
 Yes, it is!
-That’s why law school is so difficult—to prepare you!
-And through preparation of your own, you can set yourself up for success before you step into the classroom.
+And with your own prep, you can set yourself up for success before entering the classroom.

 So, how competitive is law school?
 It’s very competitive.
 However, below we’ll cover how to get ready for it!